 The state auditor in a report last summer questioned the agency's accounting methods, chastised it for failing to disclose the risk and revealed that the chief financial officer withheld from the commission his own calculation showing the agency would not be able to repay the bridge toll money as promised.

-The auditor concluded that if proper accounting methods had been applied to the commission staff's assumptions last
+The auditor concluded that if proper accounting methods had been applied to the commission staff's assumptions last year, the calculations would have shown a $30 million shortfall.

 By the time the audit was released, the situation had grown worse.
 Because of redesigns, the building will have less square footage than first thought.
 That's less space for leasing and recouping costs.
 Consequently, the auditor concluded, unless highly optimistic assumptions are used, cash flows will fall short of repaying the toll revenues by $1.5 million to $53.7 million over 30 years.